We Fight for Those Who Have Been Wronged Sacramento Employment Law

 Employees have a right to take leave under the Family and Medical Leave Act.
 They also have a right to claim worker's compensation if they are injured on the job.
 Employers who fire employees as a direct result of them taking their rightful leave or compensation are doing so illegally.

-How Webber & Egbert Employment Law, P.C.
-Can Help
+Why Choose Webber & Egbert Employment Law, P.C.?

 Damages That You Can Recover